Exclusive: Fitness app Strava overhauls map that revealed military positions

 The real danger is the data that underlies the map including non-public information, like names, times and dates which spy agencies or others would like access to, said Jeffrey Lewis, a nuclear policy expert at the Middlebury Institute of International Studies.

 “The heat map is not the problem.
 The heat map was just a shocking demonstration of the incredible data they possess.
-The heat map just said,‘Hack me,’” Lewis said.
+The heat map just said, ‘Hack me,’” Lewis said.

 Quarles said there have been no signs of hacking attempts, and that the company was not aware of any physical attacks due to Strava’s heat map.